Open For Business

 - Restaurants, pubs, bars and takeaway services (Opens in a new window)

 - Shops and branches (Opens in a new window)

 - The visitor economy (Opens in a new window)

-Those without 'Priority Actions', however still updated guidance
+Those without 'Priority Actions', however must still follow the applicable guidance

 - Construction and other outdoor work (Opens in a new window)